ParvishGajjar/Workoscope/Workoscope_Lookup.md

 ***
 <br/>

-  * API call made to fetch follow requests
+  * API call made to fetch follow requests.

-  * On clicking 'Message', Chat is opened while which api call made to fetch previous chat details with the users
+  * On clicking 'Message', Chat is opened while which api call made to fetch previous chat details with the users.

+  * API call made to fetch recommendations in recommendation tab.

+  * API call made to fetch current connections of user.